fernandostc/tm-summit-challenges/content/deploy_c1c/_index.md

 ---

-**8.** Now you are all set up and you will be able to see the results after couple minutes in the dashboard like the image below:
+**8.** Now you are all set up and will be able to see the results after couple minutes in the dashboard like the image below:

 ![Integration13](/images/integration13.png)

 ---

-**Now it's time to answer a couple of questions to complete the challenge and participate in the drawing of the drones!!** :laptop::bar_chart:
+**Now it's time to answer a couple questions to complete the challenge and participate in the drawing for the drones!!** :laptop::bar_chart: